Eleven CEOs share their stories. They are active in extremely diverse sectors, and are guiding their companies through various development stages.

 Right across from the Charleroi airport, the Walloon biotech company iTeos is working towards a better world.
 CEO Michel Detheux and his forty employees are full of idealism as they fight the cancer monster. iTeos Therapeutics is active in immunotherapy and in a few years, hopes to be launching two medications to help relieve cancer patients from their misery.
 This year the model business raised 75 million dollars, intended in part to fund the costly testing and research phase.
 This promising biotech company is now opening an office in Boston as well.

 Who are the driving force and shareholders behind iTeos?

-64 million euros is a whole lot of money.
+64 million euros is a lot of money.
 Why is so much private capital needed?

 Michel Detheux: We actually need even more.
-The Région wallonne will be adding have been a major partner with several grants and refundable loans for another 30 million.
+The Région wallonne has been a major partner with several grants and refundable loans for another 30 million.
 So, we now have funds amounting to approximately 100 million euros altogether.
 It’s all due to our business model.
 Immunotechnological research is extremely expensive and additionally, the research process is very slow.
 Our competition has even larger budgets, from 300 million to 1,500 million euros.